gisellemartel/CONPASS/README.md

 3. Wait about 2 minuites to make sure the localhost is ready

-4. Scan the barcode from the localhost by using the expo application from your phone
+4. Scan the QR code from the localhost by using the expo application from your phone

 5. Wait for the application to compile and it should be running

-6. Incase of any interruptions from the localhost, restart the expo application from your mobile device
+6. Incase of any interruptions from the localhost, restart the expo application from your mobile device <br/>
+   OR/AND choose 'Tunnel' instead of 'LAN' as the connection from the expo browser